ruxpendp/interview-prep/README.md

-# interview-prep
+# Interview Prep
+Fun coding problems, common sorting algorithms, and any other tidbits.
 Learn by doing!